 Alongside his work in technology and social impact, Ashutosh spent his evenings frequenting concert venues and clubs across San Francisco and New York City driven by his passion for improvizational dance.
 He began attending Burning Man at age 20, intruiged by the intersection of Maker culture, civic design, technology, and dance.

 After several years of making playlists for friends, he began DJing in 2017.
 He quickly established himself as a staple in the SF and Burning Man club scene through his taste in dance-forward yet emotionally expressive music.
 In 2019, Ashutosh visited Detroit for Movement festival where the Circle of Live improvizational techno performance inspired him to transition from DJing to producing and performing live electronic sets.

 Arriving to music in his late 20's forced Ashutosh to design his own non-traditional education.
 His expertise in technology, education, and galvanizing teams gave him a good foundation on which to rapidly acclimate to modern music, which is increasingly technical, mathematical, and entrepreneurial.
 He studied music theory and production through online courses and through mentorship with internationally touring live acts Sebastian Mullaert, Hannes Bieger, and Billy Caso.
 He continues to deepen his music knowledge through studying more traditional forms including both Western and Indian Classical, and Jazz.

 Nicholas Paul Brysiewicz grew up outside Chicago, discovering the guitar at age 10 and playing his first club show at age 12.
-He spent decades in Chicago writing, recording, and performing with progressive rock acts like The Fireship, Sun Cellar, and Alaya before moving to San Francisco—where he now helps run The Long Now Foundation, a nonprofit focused on the next 10,000 years (an organization founded by ambient music pioneer Brian Eno).
+He spent decades in Chicago writing, recording, and performing with progressive rock acts like The Fireship, Sun Cellar, and Alaya.
+He then moved to San Francisco—where he now helps run The Long Now Foundation, a nonprofit focused on the next 10,000 years (an organization founded by ambient music pioneer Brian Eno).

 With a background in systems engineering and continental philosophy, Nicholas is interested in abstract patterns and unrepeatable improvisations.
 His playing is polymetrical, which creates unexpected anchors for movement (i.e. makes you feel like a better dancer).
 He quite literally plays to a different drummer.